-Figure 68.
+Figure 64.
 SPB Lock Bit Set (SPBLK) Sequence

-Figure 69.
+Figure 65.
 Read SPB Lock Register (RDSPBLK) Sequence

-9-35-3.
+9-34-3.
 Solid Protection Bits

 The Solid write Protection bit (SPB) is a nonvolatile bit with the same endurances as the Flash memory.
 It is assigned to each sector individually.
-The SPB is Preprogramming, and its verification prior to erasure are managed by the device, so system monitoring is not necessary.

-When a SPB is set to "1", the associated sector is protected, preventing any program or erase operation on this sector.
+When a SPB is set to "1", the associated sector may be protected, preventing any program or erase operation on this sector.
 The SPB bits are set individually by WRSPB command.
 However, it cannot be cleared individually.
 Issuing the ESSPB command will erase all SPB in the same time.